 As coffee beans and grounds sit in storage, did you know they release carbon dioxide?
 It’s true!
 This is problematic for a few reasons, though.

-The Coffee Gator container lets out carbon dioxide so the gas doesn’t affect your coffee.
+The Coffee Gator has a one-way valve that lets out carbon dioxide so the gas doesn’t affect your coffee.
 Even better is the canister will prevent oxygen from getting inside so your coffee grounds or beans stay fresher for longer.

 With an airtight lid, a lift bail clasp, and layers of stainless steel, the Coffee Gator container is high quality through and through.
 The rubber seal that encircles the lid is made of BPA-free plastic so you don’t have to worry about whether the Coffee Gator is safe.